• Menu

 Top 10 Tips: How to Create Financial Projections or Forecasts

-November 17, 2021 // by Linda Rose// Leave a Comment
+November 17, 2021 // by Linda Rose

-Reading Time: 6 minutes
+Reading Time: 7 minutes

 It’s no secret that, as part of getting ready to sell your company, you need to have a solid set of financials which includes not only a balance sheet and income statement, but also a set of projections.
 Projections, especially, are a critical step in the selling process and a key component to helping the prospective buyer see what your company has planned for the remainder of the year and beyond.
 Remember, buyers don’t buy the past, they buy the future.
 So as proud as you are of your performance this year, it will be water under the bridge once the year is closed.

 Your future and your story are in your projections.
 Remember, these are your projections without the potential upside of a sale.
 This should be a picture of how your company will grow without any help from a prospective buyer.
-So, as a recovering accountant and viewer of many of my clients attempts at projections, let me share with you my best tips for creating yours (and some of my pet peeves as well).
+So, as a recovering accountant and viewer of many of my clients’ attempts at projections, let me share with you my best tips for creating yours (and some of my pet peeves as well).

 Top 10 Tips for Creating Projections: